mate-csomos/dti-alps-calculation/README.md

            skeleton_rproj_mask.nii.gz
            skeleton_rassoc_mask.nii.gz
           ```
-          2. Choose the all_FA_skeletonized layer.
+          2. Choose the all_FA_skeletonised layer.
           3. Toggle "select" mode and use the "select by intensity" tool.
           4. Use 3D search (3D icon) and limit the search to a circle (circle icon).
           5. Parameters: